 All documentation pertaining to transportation plans and programs is available for public review and comment.
-This chapter describes the types of documents available and how they are distributed.
-It also identifies procedures the MPO follows to notify the public of the documents, meetings and other information.
+This section describes the types of documents available and how they are distributed.
+It also identifies procedures for notifying the public of documents, meetings and other information.